benmvp/slides/2017/reactrally/fiber.md

 NOTES:
 - Also thanks for continued support in speaking at conference to share what I know and what we've been doing
+- And... we're hiring
-- Gonna ask you to sort a linked list in C++...
+- Gonna ask you to sort a linked list...
+- in C++...
 - on the back of a cocktail napkin...
-- in crayon 😂
+- in purple crayon 😂

 /////